Five travel apps you should be using: feat. VPN China review and money transfer app

 I look at Skyscanner or a daily basis for flights and flights costs anyway.
 But it's a great alternate source of info when chaos descends on an airport and you're stuck in it.

 Getting ripped off because you don't have enough local know how or language is one of the downsides of travelling to exciting places.
-Unfortunately, they see us coming from a mile off.
+So use your wait at the airport to learn how much your money is worth.

 I'm not a fan of the name, but this app delights me whenever I use it.
-It's great to plan journeys across places you've never been to.
+It's great to help plan journeys to places you've never been to when multiple modes of transport might be required.
 It's easy to think that flying is the easiest option.
 But Rome2Rio shows you all the options, journey times and approximate cost: train, car, flight, combinations or ferry if it's available.
 It's great when you're going to be exploring a new country that you don't know.

 * * * *